jennjoyce/learning-journal/DISCUSSION_02.md

 ### Other Noteworthy Items from Module 2 Videos
 - Terminal tasks include:
-  -Find files & find content
+  * Find files & find content
-  -Change directories
+  * Change directories
-  -Move & copy files
+  * Move & copy files
-  -Open a file
+  * Open a file
-  -Make a new file
+  * Make a new file
-  -Make a new directory
+  * Make a new directory